seqan/seqan3/doc/about/api/index.md

 This implies the availability of a supported compiler in the default package repositories or via easy-to-use third party services.

-\note
-Only the most recent minor release of a compiler is guaranteed to be supported, e.g. when `gcc-10.4` is released, we may drop support for `gcc-10.3`.
-Since all platforms with an older version receive minor release updates, this should not be a problem.

 More platforms and compilers will be added during the SeqAn3 lifecycle, but some will be marked as *experimentally supported* which means support may be dropped again later on.